-The bill would amend the Michigan Vehicle Code to prescribe a civil fine and court costs for transporting passengers younger than 16 in violation of child safety restraint or seat belt requirements; and require 50% of the fines collected for second or subsequent violations to be deposited in the Child Safety Education Fund (proposed by House Bill 4787).
+The bill would amend the Michigan Vehicle Code to prescribe a civil fine and court costs for transporting passengers younger than 16 in violation of child safety restraint or seat belt requirements; and require fines collected for violations to be deposited in the Child Safety Education Fund (proposed by House Bill 4787).

 The Code prescribes a civil fine of \$10 for a person who is determined to be responsible or responsible "with explanation" for a civil infraction for violating Section 710d.
 Under the bill, the \$10 fine would apply to a first violation.
 For a second or subsequent violation of that section, the civil fine would be \$100.

-(Section 710d requires each driver transporting a child younger than four years old to secure the child properly in a child restraint system that meets the standards prescribed in the Federal regulations.)
+(Section 710d requires each driver transporting a child younger than four years old to secure the child properly in a child restraint system that meets the standards prescribed in the Code of Federal Regulations (49 CFR 571.213).)

-The bill also would prescribe a civil fine of \$10 for a first offense and \$100 for a second or subsequent violation of Section 710e(3)(b) or 710e(5).
+The bill would prescribe a civil fine of \$10 for a first offense and \$100 for a second or subsequent violation of Section 710e(3)(b) or 710e(5).

 (Section 710e(3) requires each driver and front seat passenger to wear a properly adjusted and fastened safety belt, except that a child younger than four must be protected as required in Section 710d.
 (Under current law, Section 710e(3)(b) does not exist.)
-Under Section 710e(5), if the Office of Highway Safety Planning certifies that there has been less than 80% compliance with the safety belt requirements of Section 710e during the preceding year, then enforcement of that section by law enforcement agencies must be accomplished only as a secondary action.)
+Under Section 710e(5), if the Office of Highway Safety Planning certifies that there has been less than 80% compliance with the safety belt requirements of Section 710e during the preceding year, then enforcement of that section by State or local law enforcement agencies must be accomplished only as a secondary action when a driver has been detained for a suspected violation of another section of the Code.)